Landing Your First Job: A Checklist For Success

 Finding a Mentor

 A mentor is a trusted advisor with authentic experience in your chosen field.
-They have weathered the storm, faced the challenges that you are currently trying to overcome, and can offer invaluable, unfiltered advice to offer you.
+They have weathered the storm and faced the challenges that you are currently trying to overcome.
+This means they have invaluable, unfiltered advice to offer you.

 A mentor works with you one on one to help you identify your key strengths and align them with your passions.
 They will glean insight from your discussions, helping you reach your own conclusions and discover the best version of yourself.